Guide to the Professional Practice Standard

 Release of Medical Records

-The original physical and/or electronic copy of the medical record is the property of the veterinary facility.
+The original physical and/or electronic copy of the medical record must be retained by the veterinary facility.
 A veterinarian is required to keep the originals of all records in accordance with the College’s retention standards.
+The information contained in the record belongs to the client and the client has the right to access the content of the record.

 A veterinarian is not required to obtain client consent to release medical record information when:

-• Requested or consented to by a previous owner of the animal(s) for the part of the record that was created during the period of that specific ownership; or
+- Requested or consented to by a previous client for the part of the record that was created during the period of time that they were the client on the medical record; or

-• Requested by the College of Veterinarians of Ontario.
+- Requested by the College of Veterinarians of Ontario.

 For example, if the treating veterinarian is providing a second opinion about a specific condition, they may only require information that pertains to that condition.
 Another example is a referral to a specialist.
 This many only require that certain aspects of the medical history be provided.